DTJF/cmakefbc/_2_Usage.md

 function also creates the dependency tree file using the \FbDeps tool and includes it in to your CMakeLists.txt file.
 By default the file is named CMakeFiles/bas2c_deps.cmake.
-This means you can have only one default `BAS_2_C` command per CMakeLists.txt file, since a second call will oerride the dependency file from the first call.

-Therefor the function can also be used in a more complex signature to customize its behavior, like
+This means you can have only one default `BAS_2_C` command per CMakeLists.txt file (directory), since a second call will override the dependency file from the first call.
+A more complex signature of that function allows to customize its behavior, like

 ~~~{.cmake}
 BAS_2_C(<c_src_var>